mozilla-services/pulseguardian/README.md

 * Initialize the db with: `python pulseguardian/dbinit.py`. *WARNING*: This removes any existing data the app might have previously stored in the database.
 * Set the environment variable `FAKE_ACCOUNT` to a valid email address.
-* Optional: Generate some dummy data (dummy user account, admin account):
-  `python pulseguardian/dbinit.py --dummy`
 * Run the Pulse Guardian daemon with: `python pulseguardian/guardian.py`
 * Run the web app (for development) with: `python pulseguardian/web.py`
 * For production, the web app can be run with [gunicorn][] and such.

-The `FAKE_ACCOUNT` variable will make development easier.
-This feature will disable HTTPS and bypass Auth0 for testing.
-It will also create the given user, if necessary, and log in automatically.
+Setting `FAKE_ACCOUNT` to an email address will make development easier.
+This feature bypasses OIDC authentication, logging the user in with the provided address.
+It will also create the given user, if necessary.

+You can also test with a real Auth0 account.
+You can create an account at https://auth0.com and use the provided credentials in the `OIDC_*` config variables.

 ## Testing